britney-code/EIT-attack/README.md

-# A Whale Falls, All Thrive: Mitigating Attention Gap To  Improve Adversarial Transferability (details will be completed as soon as acception)
+# A Whale Falls, All Thrive: Mitigating Attention Gap To  Improve Adversarial Transferability

 ## requirements
 - python 3.8.16